Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

-Error 0x0000007f, also called UNEXPECTED_KERNEL_MODE_TRAP, is a Blue Screen of Death (BSOD) that indicates a serious hardware problem.
-Unlike software-related blue screens, this error usually means failing RAM, overheating components, or incompatible hardware.
-The system crashes to prevent permanent damage.
+Error 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP) is a Blue Screen of Death that signals a serious hardware problem.
+It usually means failing RAM, overheating components, or incompatible hardware, and the system crashes to prevent permanent damage.

-- Faulty RAM causes roughly 60% of 0x0000007f errors, so run Windows Memory Diagnostic (mdsched.exe) as your first step
+- Faulty RAM is the most common trigger for 0x0000007f, so run Windows Memory Diagnostic (mdsched.exe) as your first step

 - Test each RAM stick individually by removing the others to pinpoint which module is failing

-- Overheating CPUs or GPUs account for about 20% of cases with CPU temps above 80 degrees C under load
+- Overheating CPUs or GPUs are the next most frequent culprit, with CPU temps above 80 degrees C under load

-- Cleaning dust from fans and reapplying thermal paste dropped CPU temps by 10-15 degrees C in our testing
+- Cleaning dust from fans and reapplying thermal paste lowers CPU temperatures and often clears heat-related crashes

-- Disabling overclocks and resetting BIOS to default eliminates instability in 5-10% of cases
+- Disabling overclocks and resetting BIOS to default eliminates instability in a small share of cases

 #What Causes Error 0x0000007f?